trinhdm/trinhdm.github.io/_posts/2016-08-30-analyzing-soundcloud.md

 <h3>Solution</h3>
 <img src="/assets/img/blog_8-30_sc_discover_mine.jpg"  class="blog-full-width-img" data-action="zoom"><center><small><i>My proposed solution concept. <a href="/assets/img/blog_8-30_sc_discover_mine.jpg">Click here for the full sized image.</a></i></small></center>

-Having the same sidebar as the Stream page is fine, but I've replaced the sidebar with a chart listing of the top 10 songs played during this week instead of having a separate link for charts.
+Having the same sidebar as the Stream page is fine, but I've replaced the sidebar with a chart listing of the top 10 songs played this week instead of having a separate link for charts.
 The new sidebar with the charts allows the user to easily view top songs of that week, rather than navigating to a new page.
 This plays into the theme of 'discovering new music' for that page.
 In this design, the user would have the option to change their default chart to something else (such as the Top 10 tracks of the Rock & Rock genre) within the account settings page.

 Instead of scrolling left and right to view more song suggestions, having a link that would lead to a separate playlist would keep the interface clean and clear.
 It won't strain users to scroll left and right to view more suggestions.
-If the user opts for list view, it'll list 2-3 songs, rather than the whole playlist.
+If the user opts for list view, it'll list 2-3 songs and then a link to view the rest of the playlist, rather than the whole playlist.